WebAssembly/component-model/design/mvp/CanonicalABI.md

 polled for *any* element to make progress.
-Although the `WaitableSet` class below represents `elems` as a `list` and implements `poll` with an O(n) search, because a waitable can be associated with at most one set and can contain at most one pending event, a real implemenation could instead store a list of waitables-with-pending-events as a linked list embedded directly in the `Waitable` table element to avoid the separate allocation while providing O(1) polling.
+Although the `WaitableSet` class below represents `elems` as a `list` and implements `poll` with an O(n) search, because a waitable can be associated with at most one set and can contain at most one pending event, a real implementation could instead store a list of waitables-with-pending-events as a linked list embedded directly in the `Waitable` table element to avoid the separate allocation while providing O(1) polling.